logo for nutrition-and-you.com

 Delicious red raspberries!

-In the store, select berries that feature shiny, deep red in color with attached green caps at the top end, firm, plump, free of sand and mold.
-Avoid those that appear dull, sunken or flattened and with mold, bruise or discolored patches.
+In the store, select berries that feature shiny, deep red with attached green caps at the top end, firm, plump, and free of sand and mold.
+Avoid those that appear dull, sunken, or flattened and with mold, bruised, or discolored patches.

-Raspberries are easily perishable fruits; they should only be purchased a few days prior to use.
-Just before storing in the refrigerator, sort out damaged or bruised berries so that they should not spoil others.
-Place them in a wide bowl or spread them out on a plate covered with a paper towel, then cover with plastic wrap.
+Raspberries perish early, they should only be purchased a few days before their use.
+Just before storing it inside the refrigerator, sort out damaged or bruised berries so that they do not spoil others.
+Place them in a wide bowl or spread out on a paper towel on a plate, then cover the whole plate with plastic wrap.

 Raspberries will keep fresh in the refrigerator for one or two days.
-Use them as early as possible unless otherwise they are frozen and stored in the freezer compartment.
+Use them as early as possible, unless otherwise frozen and stored in the freezer compartment.

 Preparation and serving methods

-To wash Raspberries, dip them in cold water in a large bowl for few seconds and swish gently few times to remove any sand and insecticide residues.
-Gently pat them dry using paper towel or cloth.
-This method will also help bring them to normal room temperature, and so also increases their flavor and enrich taste.
-Then remove the stems and caps, if any, by simply pinching off with fingers or using a paring knife.
+To wash, dip them in cold water in a large bowl for a few seconds and swish gently a few times to remove any sand and insecticide residues.
+Gently pat them dry using a paper towel or cloth.
+This method will help them bring back to normal room temperature and also enhance their flavor and taste.
+Then remove the stems and caps, if any, by simply pinching them off with fingers or using a paring knife.

 Here are some serving tips: